The file system layout of the N900 is arguably not the easiest when it comes to maintenance: The root directory /

 gsort -k 2 -n /home/user/MyDocs/tmp/files-on-rootfs.txt

 The largest files will be conveniently placed by hand.
-Now this gives you a good opportunity for finding candidates to be moved to /opt/ and symlinked from there.
+Now this gives you a good opportunity for finding candidates to be moved to /opt/ and symlinked from there. - If you are interested what files were recently modified (probably the culprit that filled up / is a rather new file), then you can simply do

 gsort /home/user/MyDocs/tmp/files-on-rootfs.txt

-9. Probably there's a lot of small files involved, so you may want to filter them out:
+to sort by time stamp. - Probably there's a lot of small files involved, so you may want to filter them out:

 awk '($3 > 500000){print}' /opt/tmp/files-on-rootfs | gsort